- Faculty Senate University Assessment Council

 Teacher Education Majors Only

-The Missouri Department of Elementary & Secondary Education continues to require teacher education majors to take and pass five subject areas of the C-BASE for Teacher Education exam as one criterion for admission to the Teacher Education Program, instead of the GEA.
-Teacher Education students who withdraw from the Teacher Education Program to major in another field and who have successfully fulfilled the College BASE for Teacher Education exam requirement will have fulfilled the General Education Assessment Policy.
+The Missouri Department of Elementary & Secondary Education continues to require teacher education majors to take and pass five subject areas of the C-BASE for Teacher Education exam or the new Missouri General Education Assessment (MoGEA), as one criterion for admission to the Teacher Education Program.
+This test also meets UCM's GEA requirement.
+UCM students who withdraw from the Teacher Education Program to major in another field and who have successfully fulfilled the College BASE for Teacher Education or MoGEA requirement will have also met the General Education Assessment Policy.

 For any additional information or for questions and/or concerns, please contact: